gombru/gombru.github.io/_posts/2017-06-30-learning_from_instagram.markdown

 ---
 layout: post
 comments: true
-title:  "Learning image topics from Instagram to build an image retrieval system"
+title:  "Learning Image Topics from Instagram to Build an Image Retrieval System"
 excerpt: "Learning of a joint embedding of text and images using InstaCities1M.
 A LDA and a CNN are used to embbed text and images respectibly in a topic space.
 Then a retrieval by text system is built and tested."
 date:   2017-06-30 20:00:00
 img: "/assets/instagram_topics/post_img.png"